w3f/polkadot-wiki/docs/learn/learn-validator.md

 blocks.
 Only when there is enough information, the candidate is considered a full parachain block or _parablock_.

-Finally, validators particiapte to the so-called **approval process**.
+Finally, validators participate to the so-called [**approval process**](#approval-process).
 Once the parablock is considered available and part of the parachain, it is still _pending approval_.
 Because para-validators are a small subset of all validators, there a risk that by chance the majority of para-validators assigned to a parachain might be dishonest.
 It is thus necessary to run a secondary verification of the parablock before it can be considered approved.
-Having a secondary verification step avoids the allocation of more para-validaotrs that will ultimately reduce the throughput of the system.
+Having a secondary verification step avoids the allocation of more para-validators that will ultimately reduce the throughput of the system.

 :::info

-For detailed information about the approval proceess see dedicated section in [The Polkadot Parachain Host Implementers' Guide](https://paritytech.github.io/polkadot/book/protocol-approval.html).
+For detailed information about the approval process see dedicated section in [The Polkadot Parachain Host Implementers' Guide](https://paritytech.github.io/polkadot/book/protocol-approval.html).

 :::